HorusXIV/HPCP_Assignment/src/multiGPU/Raport.md

 ### Experiment: Triple vs. Double Buffering

 Almost all the previous changes yielded clear improvements, so the only real experiment was comparing double vs. triple buffering.
 I ran 3 rounds of 10 images each, measuring wall time and compute time per image.
-Then I discarded the first two rounds (warm-up) and performed a t-test on the remaining data.
+Then I discarded the first two rounds (warm-up) and performed a Welch's t-test (because variances were unequal) on the remaining data.
 All the Data is collected from NVIDIA Nsight Compute reports.
 To avoid additional variability, I kept the batch size constant at 198759 for both implementations.
 Another thing to improve test reliability would have been to fix the SLURM-Server allocation to a specific node, but because I don't really know how good this works on our cluster, I decided against it.

+#### Hypotheses
+* **H₀ (null):** The mean time with triple buffering is **not lower** than with double buffering.
+  ( \mu_\text{triple} \ge \mu_\text{double} )
+* **H₁ (alt, one-sided):** The mean time with triple buffering is **lower** than with double buffering.
+  ( \mu_\text{triple} < \mu_\text{double} )

+We define ignificance level α = 0.05.

 #### Measurements